everettVT/daft-structured-outputs/FRICTION_LOG.md

 For this workload I was only using one model_id and one extra_body arg, so I didn't need those parameters to be vectorized or unpacked from daft.series.
 Again, sounds trivial, but when you are in the moment and you are used to thinking about re-usability, it takes up at least one thread of cognitive load.

-I think that everytime I write `df.topylist()` I unconciously *wince* a little bit and my eye begins to twitch.
+Everytime I write `df.to_pylist()` I *wince* and my eye begins to twitch.
 We all know that using daft expressions as much as possible yields the best performance, but in this case it's especially true.
-This UDF is probably one of the most useful and unperfomant ways of scaling inference there is and the serialization back to python incurrs inter-generational guilt that I'm just not sure I can atone for.
+This UDF is useful but is certainly unperfomant.
+The serialization back to python alone incurrs inter-generational guilt that I'm just not sure I can atone for.

 ANYWAYS, once I had the list comprehension pattern down for zipping the texts and images together...
 Wait (I thought) ... what about passing lists of images?
 What about passing entire message histories?
 How is that supposed to come together anyways?
 The OpenAI client doesn't just support a single image or a single text content, it can handle a list of them!
 (This api design problem lives rent free in my head with the water running).
 I knew was facing emminent destruction of my focus if I played with the idea for too long, so I went with the explicit route.

 Moving on...
 I already knew the general shape of the pattern I needed to implement from colin's async pattern implemented in Sashimi4Talent and llm_generate, so I proceeded to reproduce the same idea with an extra input.
 Really the only difference between what I ended up writing for this initial function based UDF and the final "production" class-based udf was how I instantiaed the client and event_loop attachment logic that ended up silencing all of the errors we were seeing earlier.

 The batch implementation did turn out to be faster, but like I just said, no matter what I did I kept running into those pesky event_loop errors.
 I knew it had to do with concurreny of the client, so I tried adding a concurrency specifier in the udf decorator for the definition.
 This was super frustrating since it yielded a different runtime error relating to some sort of pickling issue.
 I've already included the minimum reproducible example in issue 5088 which was surprising to develop.
 I wonder if the OpenAI client itself is just this giant complicated thing that shouldn't be included in a UDF at all and we should just be using http requests explicitly.
 It would probably be simpler.

 Regardless, the UDF had to evolve to a class based approach in order for me to run the entire workload in a reasonable amount of time without error.
 This "production" UDF implementation uses the same event_loop attachment/factory logic that exists in the `llm_generate` function and ended up working for me as well.